Outscraper: Pricing, Reviews, Features, and the Best Alternatives in 2026

 Company Size & Revenue Extra fee Included

-Export Formats CSV, XLSX, JSON CSV, Excel, JSON, CRM integrations, Webhooks
+Export Formats CSV, XLSX, JSON, Parquet CSV, Excel, JSON, CRM integrations, Webhooks

 Desktop / Cloud Cloud-based Desktop app (Windows & Mac)